 During the last few months of his life, Wilberforce grew increasingly weak and frail and spent his last days surrounded by his family and friends at his cousin's house, Cadogan Place, near Westminster, London.
 William Wilberforce died on 29 July, 1833, aged 73 years of age.

-His death came just three days after the Abolition of Slavery Bill in the British Colonies was passed by parliament, freeing all slaves in these places.
+His death came just three days after the Abolition of Slavery Bill in the British Colonies was passed by parliament, freeing all enslaved people in these places.
 Just before he died, Wilberforce was visited by his old Clapham Sect friend, Thomas Babington Macaulay, who told him the news of the passing of the abolition bill.
 Wilberforce is reported to have said:

 'Thank god that I should have lived to witness the day in which England is willing to give 20 millions sterling for the abolition of slavery.'